 These parts of Iceland have extremely poor roads, which can barely be called roads.
 A better word for it would be ‘tracks‘.
 These tracks have a very soft surface, are sometimes sandy, and are interrupted several times by rivers that are formed by melting glacier water.

 So, if you have more time to spend in Iceland and want to take your exploration to the next level, a 4WD is the car you need.

-Camper rental is more and more popular in Iceland.
+The camper rental is more and more popular in Iceland.
 It allows you to sleep on campsites and save on accommodation costs.
-Free camping is not longer allowed in Iceland.
+Free camping is no longer allowed in Iceland.

 A camper is most often a 2WD car, so the same indications apply as described above.

 Also Read: Camping in Iceland: How to happily survive this adventure

 When you rent a car in Iceland, it always comes with a Collision Damage Waiver (CDW).
 This is not insurance, but a maximum amount they can charge you for if there is any damage to the car when you return it.
 This amount can go up to US$3,000.

 There are a couple of options if you want to insure yourself better for damages.